 Oracle Database for Windows background threads use trace files to record occurrences and exceptions of database operations, as well as errors.
-Background thread trace files are created regardless of whether parameter BACKGROUND_DUMP_DEST is set in the initialization parameter file.
-If BACKGROUND_DUMP_DEST is set, then trace files are stored in the directory specified.
-If the parameter is not set, then trace files are stored in directory ORACLE_BASE\ADMIN\db_name\bdump.
+Background thread trace files are created regardless of whether parameter BACKGROUND\DUMP\DEST is set in the initialization parameter file.
+If BACKGROUND\DUMP\DEST is set, then trace files are stored in the directory specified.
+If the parameter is not set, then trace files are stored in directory ORACLE\BASE\ADMIN\db\name\bdump.

-Oracle Database creates a different trace file for each background thread.
-The name of the trace file contains the name of the background thread, followed by the extension ".TRC".
-Sample trace file syntax includes:
+Oracle Database creates a different trace file for each foreground and background thread.
+The name of the trace file contains the name of the thread, followed by the extension ".trc".
+The following are examples of foreground trace file names: